ipanfilenko/cash_front/lib/articles/data/cashback/Cashback-Services-Explained.md

 ---
-title: 'Cashback Services Explained'
+title: "Cashback Services Explained"
-image: '/images/articles/cashback/thumbnail/3.jpg'
+image: "/images/articles/cashback/thumbnail/3.jpg"
-description: 'Cashback services are a type of rewards program that allows customers to receive a percentage of their purchase amount back in the form of cash or credit.
-These services are typically offered by credit card companies, retailers, or online marketplaces as an incentive for customers to make purchases.'
+description: "Cashback services are a type of rewards program that allows customers to receive a percentage of their purchase amount back in the form of cash or credit.
+These services are typically offered by credit card companies, retailers, or online marketplaces as an incentive for customers to make purchases."
 ---

 ![Cashback Services Explained](/images/articles/cashback/3.jpg)